 Disclaimer: Two out of fourteen participating Allen County schools did not ask sexual behavior questions.
 Over onequarter (26%) of Allen County youth have had sexual intercourse.
-25% of youth had participated in oral sex and 6% had participated in anal sex.
-32% of youth participated in sexting.
+One-fourth (25%) of youth had participated in oral sex, and 6% had participated in anal sex.
+Thirty-two percent (32%) of youth participated in sexting.
 Of those who were sexually active, 48% had multiple sexual partners.